LionscraftTeam/DUCK-Knowledge-Base/spec-update-draft.md

 ### Strong authentication

-Use password policies at every layer of the infrastructure (i.e. DUCK123 should never be an allowed password ;-)).
+Use password policies to ensure that access control mechanisms are sufficiently strong at every layer of the infrastructure (i.e. DUCK123 should never be an allowed password ;-)).
 When users are authenticating, MFA should be used.

 <div class="info">
 **Links to risks:**